We believe in:

 For more information, contact Iuridicum Remedium.

-In Greece in 2020, Homo Digitalis conducted legal actions related to biometric data processing activities of the Hellenic Police (HP).
-Specifically, in March 2020 the Greek watchdog filed a request for opinion to the Greek DPA regarding a smart policing contract of the HP.
+In Greece in 2020, digital rights group Homo Digitalis conducted legal actions related to biometric data processing activities of the Hellenic Police (HP).
+Specifically, in March 2020 the Greek watchdog filed a request for opinion to the Greek DPA regarding a so-called "smart policing" contract of the HP.
 This contact aims at developing smart devices with integrated software enabling facial recognition and automated fingerprint identification of individuals during police stops.

-Moreover, in June 2020 Homo Digitalis filed 2 strategic complaints before the Greek DPA against a central database of the HP, which stores fingerprints of all Greek passport's holders without a proper legal basis.
-Following these actions, the Greek DPA officially started investigating both cases in August 2020.
+Moreover, in June 2020 Homo Digitalis filed 2 strategic complaints before the Greek DPA against a central database of the HP, which stores fingerprints of all Greek passport holders.
+This was done without a proper legal basis to make such an action lawful, nor was it strictly necessary and subject to appropriate safeguards.

 For more information, contact Homo Digitalis.